 is the physical space we call home; the beauty of nature coexisting with world-renowned architecture.
 PVAC’s history as a house for creativity is illustrative, from its humble beginnings at the public library to its current incarnation atop the Peninsula’s hill.

 We launch this section of PVAC90 by revisiting four recent exhibitions in the PVAC Architecture & Design Series: Palos Verdes Modern, LADD & KELSEY: Noble Places, Aaron G. Green and California Organic Architecture, and John Elgin Woolf: Master of Hollywood Regency.
-Scroll down to see them all.
+Scroll down to see all ARCHITECTURE & LANDSCAPE posts.

 Birkett House, designed by Pierre Koenig.
 Photo: Lance Gerber